 As the vernal pool starts to dry up, the water gets warmer and there is less oxygen.
 These are signs that it is time for the Water Fleas to make ephippia.
 However, females cannot make ephippia without males.
 Almost like magic, about half of the female Water Fleas turn into males.
 They mate with the females.
 Instead of making young Water Fleas, the mated pair make two ephippia.
 The ephippia develop on the back of the female.
 They look like a dark brown saddle with two dark spots.
 When the ephippia mature, they fall to the bottom of the pool.
 Not all the ephippia will hatch the next winter.
 Some will stay on the bottom for many years, awaiting just the right conditions to make them hatch.

-Investigate: In vernal pools you will see some species of Water Fleas that only live in vernal pools.
+In vernal pools you will see some species of Water Fleas that only live in vernal pools.
 Other species of Water Fleas live in other wetlands, ponds and even roadside ditches (in the winter).
 You can easily collect Water Fleas from these other locations.
-It is fun to watch them for awhile before you return them to their habitat.
+It is fun to watch them for a while, before you return them to their habitat.

 To collect Water Fleas: First, put water from their habitat into a wide-mouthed container.
 Gently sweep a small, fine aquarium net through their habitat.
 (The fine nets are usually white, not green.)
 Put the net into the container of water and turn it inside-out to release the Water Fleas.
 You will probably find other species of aquatic critters that look like those in vernal pools.
-See how many you can identify using the Critter Catalog in your classroom or online at www.sacsplash.org.
+See how many you can identify using the Critter Catalog in your classroom along with this website.